 There’s always more to know about writing, and there’s always room to improve.
 After all, even established academics submit to peer review and editorial suggestions.
 Unlike artistic expression (see above), academic writing depends on a set of objective conventions that can be learned and skills that can be acquired.
 Currently, much of my freelance work is as an academic editor and proofreader.
 A lot of people think this work is just about spotting spelling and grammar mistakes, but it often extends to commenting on the structure and clarity of the text (perhaps an entire master’s or doctoral thesis), making comments and suggestions to help the writer express their argument as clearly and effectively as possible.
 In this sense, I see it as being very closely related to teaching.

 There’s still no permanent, physical Writing Centre at the University of Edinburgh – even though the university subscribes to a Widening Participation agenda, and there are now massively increased numbers of international students for whom English is not a first language.
-In any case (quite apart those two facts), writing support should be made available, because everyone needs help with academic writing.
+In any case (quite apart from those two facts), writing support should be made available, because everyone needs help with academic writing.

 5. Running metaphors are real